-The numerical results from the Dirichlet spectrum in the Riemann-Liouville case are shown in Fig. 12.
+The numerical results from the Dirichlet spectrum in the Riemann-Liouville case are shown in figure 12.
 For a general potential q, the reconstruction represents only the symmetric part, which is drastically different from the Djrbashian-Caputo case, but identical with that for the classical Sturm-Liouville problem.
-Further, if we assume that the potential q is known on the left half interval, then the Dirichlet spectrum allows uniquely reconstructing the potential q on the remaining half interval, cf., Fig. 12(b).
-These results indicate that in the Riemann-Liouville case the complex spectrum is not more informative than the classical Sturm-Liouville problem.
-The precise mechanism underlying the fundamental differences between the Djrbashian-Caputo and Riemann-Liouville cases awaits further study.
-However, as in the classical case $\beta = 2$ , one can show that the linearized derivative of the map $q \rightarrow u(1; \lambda, q)$ around q = 0 cannot span more than the subspace of even functions in $L^2(\Omega)$ .
+Further, if we assume that the potential q is known on the left half interval, then the Dirichlet spectrum allows uniquely reconstructing the potential q on the remaining half interval, cf figure 12(b).
+These results indicate that in the

-FIGURE 12.
-Numerical results for the inverse Sturm-Liouville problem with a Riemann-Liouville fractional derivative of order $\beta = 4/3$ .
+Figure 12.
+Numerical results for the inverse Sturm-Liouville problem with a Riemann-Liouville fractional derivative of order $\beta = 4/3$.
 The reconstructions are computed from the first eight eigenvalues (in absolute value) using a frozen Newton method [50].